pelya/android-print-plugin-cups/README.md

 -    Show or hide print preview in advanced options
 -    Change page margins inside print preview
 -    Select and de-select pages for print preview
+-   USB printers support, by forwaring calls from libusb to Java